BrianSemiglia/CycleMonitor/README.md

 # CycleMonitor

-A MacOS application for monitoring/editing the state of an application over MultipeerConnectivity.
+A macOS application for monitoring/editing the state of an application over MultipeerConnectivity.

 ![alt tag](readme_images/overview.gif)